 I see the potential in disregarding copying movements which cannot be demonstrated to have occurred between individuals in close proximity.
 After all one could conclude that significant correlations of heading trajectories would be found in goats on the other side of the planet (every so often).
 This is why we chose the threshold for correlations over 0.95 (greater than the 0.9 threshold used in the original study from which the leadership methods were attained, see in text for reference).
 We still found 762 leadership events during the departure phase, and 857 in motion.
 We also performed the analysis at correlation thresholds of 0.4 and 0.9 and found no difference to the outcome or direction of our results.
 Altogether, testing whether individuals are copying one another, and at which distances could be fruitful, though in our dataset (which was chosen for cohesiveness of the goats), all seem to respond to one another independent of distance.
 (An interesting finding in itself.)
 Paragraph 9) It is odd that the word ‘goat’ doesn’t appear until the end of the summary, instead “free-ranging social ungulates (Capra aegagrus hircus)” are referred to initially and “a social ungulate (Capra aegagrus hircus)” in the title.

-I have moved “goat” into the title.
+We have added “goat” to the title.

 Referee: 2 Comments to the Author(s)